filanovskiy/catchSmallBlocks/readme.md

 -minBlkCount is number of small blocks.
 You may have files, which have few small blocks, it's not good, but not critical.
 -path / - HDFS subdirectory for analyzing

-//
-// For merge files you may use Spark Job.
-Here is the example of Spark code for merge Small Blocks.
+For merge files you may use Spark Job.
+You could check "MergeFilesExample" in this repo
-//